-The emerging career trend to beat them all.
+The emerging career trend changing the gig economy.

 From a young age, it’s easy to feel as if we’re destined for a single career path.
 Before we’re barely out of nappies, we’re eagerly asked ‘What do you want to be when you grow up’, and adults appear satisfied with a single answer of ‘a vet’ or ‘a teacher’.
-Throughout school we’re encouraged to study a handful of subjects, then even fewer A levels, before applying to five different University’s for practically the same degree.
+Throughout school we’re encouraged to study a handful of subjects, then even fewer A levels, before applying to five different Universities for practically the same degree.
+It’s a system that works for some while hindering others.
 Traditionally most of us pour forty hours a week into one occupation.
-We’re purposefully conditioned to work tirelessly towards a single career path with tunnel vision, mistakenly placing importance on singularity of focus as the key to success.
+We’re purposefully conditioned to work tirelessly towards a single career path with tunnel vision, mistakenly placing importance on the singularity of focus as the key to success.
 But who actually enforces the rule, that in order to prosper, we’re required to stick to one occupation? and why is the pursue of a single occupation so heavily ingrained in British society?

 Being a Slashie is not the same as babysitting in order to become a dancer or reluctantly waiting tables while pursuing an acting career.
-Being a Slashie means weaving together a patchwork career that you enjoy every element of.
+Being a Slashie appears to be weaving together a patchwork career of which every element is enjoyed.
 It’s a lifestyle that aims to enforce a better balance between maintaining a successful career, while feeling genuinely happy.

 Being a slashie means that you develop stronger time management and organisation skills than you ever could working a singular occupation.
 To be a jack of all trades should no longer be stigmatised and should instead be applauded and strived towards.
 After all, to balance multiple jobs requires someone who definitely has their sh*t together.